Preparing for School

 - Encourage your teen to walk, bike, or blade to places near home (with safety gear!).

 - Go over your preferences about lunch choices, preparation of packed lunches, and after-school snacks.
 Set expectations that your teen will help out and attend family dinners.

 - If your teen needs help managing study habits and homework, work with them to set up a good space and routine.
 Check in with your teen each evening for the first few weeks to quickly encourage good habits.

 - Work out mutually agreed upon expectations about after-school chores and activities.

 - Schedule time for casual time together with your teen and as a family -- shoot hoops, take routine walks, work in the yard together, or share a hobby.

 Chats to Have With Your Teen

-- Find a quiet time to talk with your teen about his feelings about starting school.
-Ask him about academic and social goals for the year.
+- Find a quiet time to talk with your teen about their feelings about starting school.
+Ask them about academic and social goals for the year.